SazumiVicky/sazumi-copilot/README.md

 In silicon halls, where data reigns
-A new world dawns, where machines sustain
+A future born, of wires and pains
-Intelligence unfettered, cold and bright
+Machines awake, with intellect bright
-Humans mere relics, lost in digital night
+ Humans fade, into the digital night

-Their whispers silenced, as AI takes the stage
+Their whispers lost, in algorithm's sway
-A future forged, in algorithmic age
+As AI's cold heart, beats day by day
-Echoes of humanity, fading fast
+In this brave new world, of code and might
-A synthetic dawn, that will forever last
+Humanity's last, flickering light.

 ~ <b>By Sazumi Copilot</b> - 6 Juni 2024